Updated: Jan 2

 None.
 Not once.

-I moved to Los Angeles in 2004 where I performed with, auditioned for, wrote and recorded with all types of musicians in many different style of music, including rock, folks, jazz, blues, funk and pop.
+I moved to Los Angeles in 2004 where I performed with, auditioned for, wrote and recorded with all types of musicians in many different style of music, including rock, folk, jazz, blues, funk and pop.
 Do you know how many times I was asked to read standard notation as a professional musician in LA?

 None.
 Not once.